stinkytoe/bevy_ldtk_asset/README.md

 LDtk is currently experimenting with a Multi World project.
-The current default is for an LDtk project to describe a single `world`, though the option is available to select the multi world behavior in the LDtk software.
+The current default is for an LDtk project to describe a single `world`, though the option is available to select the multi world behavior in LDtk.
 See [LDtk's World documentation](https://ldtk.io/json/#ldtk-WorldJson).

-Although the feature is still experimental, we have chosen to support it as a first class integration.
+Although the feature is still experimental, we have chosen to support it.

 - For multi world projects, we will export all the worlds as their own assets, with the appropriate levels, layers, etc as sub assets.